Help! Finder is not responding on Mac

 -

 Your Mac will now appear on the list.
-Select it, then press the minus button to remove it.
+Select it, then click the minus button to remove it.

 -

-Exit System Preferences and close Finder, wait for Spotlight to reindex.
+Quit System Settings and Finder.
+Wait for Spotlight to reindex.

 Spotlight can take a while to reindex all your files and folders, so don't panic if it takes too long.